putuoka/c4it-blog/content/posts/2021/066-serilog-log-on-console/article.md

 ---
 title: "How to add logs on Console with .NET Core and Serilog"
-path: '/blog/serilog-log-on-console'
+path: "/blog/serilog-log-on-console"
-tags: ["dotNET" , "MainArticle"]
+tags: ["dotNET", "MainArticle"]
 featuredImage: "./cover.png"
-excerpt : "Serilog is a famous logger for .NET projects.
+excerpt: "Serilog is a famous logger for .NET projects.
 In this article, we will learn how to integrate it in a .NET API project and output the logs on a Console."
 created: 2021-10-12
 updated: 2021-10-12
 ---